 Many applications of EVT in finance tend to focus on either the GEV or GP distributions.
 However, the GL distribution has a fatter tail than the aforementioned distributions.
 Therefore, it is expected to be a better fit for extreme value and better estimate tail measures such as VaR.
 The works of Tolikas (2008) and Tolikas and Gettinby (2009) argue that overall the GL distribution proves a better fit when multiple sub periods are used.
 Hussain (2015) concludes that the GEV distribution is the best distribution to fit the extremes that exist in the right tail of indexes.
-Gilli and Kellezi (2006) on the other hand identified the GP distribution as the better choice for modelling extreme events in financial markets over the GEV distribution.
-However, the results revealed that both the GEV and GP distributions are necessary for modelling the extreme maxima returns for the S&P500 index.
-The results revealed that the GL distribution adequately fit more sub periods than the GEV.
-Furthermore, the GEV provided a better overall fit.
+Gilli and Kellezi (2006) on the other hand identified the GP distribution.
+However, the results revealed that both the GEV and GP distributions are necessary for modelling the extreme maxima returns for the Nikkei225 index.
+The results revealed that the GL distribution adequately fit more sub periods than the GEV but neither distribution provided an adequate fit to the Nikkei225 maxima returns for the entire 21-year-period.
 The sign of the shape parameter tends to change over each sub period, indicating no unique distribution can adequately describe the empirical data well.
-Lastly, the small p-values for the Anderson Darling test statistic observed after fitting the GL distribution suggest that the distribution fits poorly.
-However, the fact that the p-value is greater than 0.05 in a number of instances for the S&P500 does not allow us to completely reject the GL distribution.

 Additionally, upon dividing the entire time horizon into sup periods, it is observed that the size of the extreme maxima varies constantly over time.
 This is indicated by the substantial variability observed in the shape parameters over the different sub periods as mentioned above.
 We observe that those sub periods with extremely large losses had high volatility parameters and in turn resulted in higher shape parameter than those with smaller observable losses.
 This result would have a great effect on VaR estimates as those periods with higher shape parameters are expected to have greater VaR estimates.
 Therefore, industries who choose to use shorter period for measuring their exposure to financial risks would have a greater minimum capital requirement than those who choose to conduct analysis on extended time horizons.
-Clearly, we note that therefore there are both advantages and disadvantages to this methodology of obtaining the extreme maxima returns.
+Therefore there are both advantages and disadvantages to this methodology of obtaining the extreme maxima returns.
 An advantage of analyzing the extreme losses using the sub period technique is that the VaR estimates are more likely to respond to changes in the market faster than using one extended time horizon.
 However, a disadvantage is having a larger minimum capital requirement reserve than needed, leading to less available funds to the organization to conduct other business.
 We can therefore conclude that the choice of distribution and time period to model the behavior of extreme returns has important implications for investors who wish to assess the risk of a portfolio, and for financial regulators who employ VaR based on the distribution.

 Financial returns exhibit heteroscedasticity and serial correlation.
-Tolikas (2008) argues that the sub period technique reduces the dependency that financial series may be subjected to by selecting maxima extremes from non overlapping blocks of equal length.
+[9] Argues that the sub period technique reduces the dependency that financial series may be subjected to by selecting maxima extremes from non overlapping blocks of equal length.
 This approach is similar to the block maxima approach but differs in the sense that the best fit distribution is determined for each predetermined sub period and not the entire time horizon.
 However, for shorter periods, we cannot guarantee the same level of confidence of reduced heteroscedasticity.
-McNeil and Frey (2004) suggest modelling heteroscedastic financial time series by fitting the tail of the conditional distribution of returns using an autoregressive volatility model, standardizing the returns by the estimated conditional volatility and finally conducting the EVT analysis.
+[18] Suggest modelling heteroscedastic financial time series by fitting the tail of the conditional distribution of returns using an autoregressive volatility model, standardizing the returns by the estimated conditional volatility and finally conducting the EVT analysis.
 However, this method requires additional parameter estimation which leads to increased possibility of estimation error and model risk.
 Additionally, further research can be conducted to compare the EVT analysis with the GARCH-based approach in estimating the VaR.
-One can apply the conditional EVT and conditional correlation and copulas to investigate the dependency between the each of the three global indexes.